rellyson/rellyson/README.md

 ## About me 🤔

 I'm 26 years old, born and raised in Belo Horizonte, Brazil.
 I have a BSc CIS and a Graduate Degree in Distributed Software Architecture.
-I'm currently working as a Senior Software Engineer.
+I'm currently working as a Senior Software Developer.

-Technology and computers are in my life from an early age.
+Computing is in my life since I was a boy.
 I got my first computer when I was 9 years old.
-Since then, my contact and passion for technology has become a daily task.
+Since then, my passion for technology has become a daily task.

-My favorite technology topics are:
+My favorite topics are:
 - Software architecture 🏗️
 - Linux 🐧
 - Backend development 🖥️